Li-Tian/neo/Documentation/articles/tx_execution.md

    1. Whether duplicated referrences exist in transaction input.

-   2. Whether transaction input is mutiply spent.
+   2. Whether transaction input is double-spent.

-   3. Whether asset exists & has expired.
+   3. Whether asset exists or has expired.

-   4. Whether transferring amont is correct & comparation between input amount and output amount.
+   4. Whether transferring amont is correct, and then compare input amount and output amount.

        1. If transferring fee exists, input.GAS > output.GAS

        2. In case of extracting GAS from NEO, input.GAS < output.GAS

-       3. In case of distrubuting assets，input.Asset < output.
+       3. In case of distributing assets，input.Asset < output.
 Asset

    5. Whether asset type suits amount.
 Asset increasing scenarios can only be MinerTransaction/ClaimTransaction + Gas, or IssueTransaction + non-GAS assets.

    6. Whether transaction transferring fee is enough

-   7. Whether transaction attributes suit.
+   7. Whether transaction attributes is proper.

-      1. If transaction attrbiute includes `TransactionAttributeUsage.ECDH02` or `TransactionAttributeUsage.ECDH03`, verification fails.
+      1. If transaction attribute includes `TransactionAttributeUsage.ECDH02` or `TransactionAttributeUsage.ECDH03`, verification fails.

 2. **Transaction script verification**

-   1. Obtain hash list of to be verified transaction script, including following script:
+   1. Obtain hash list of transaction script to be verified, including following script:

       1. scriptHash of output within transactions of input, unlocking UTXO.